MockTrial/BlockchainDigitalSignatures-2017/README.md

 # Blockchain Digital Signatures Mock Trial

-A [law.MIT.edu](https://law.MIT.edu) and [Massachusetts Legal Hackers](Hackers) mock trial event exploring the admissibility and enforceability of digital signatures executed using the same cryptographic key pair used with a public blockchain address.
+On July 13th, 2017 [law.MIT.edu](https://law.MIT.edu) and [Massachusetts Legal Hackers](Hackers) will conduct a mock trial event litigating admissibility of digital signatures executed using the same cryptographic key pair used with a public blockchain address.

+We plan to explore more issues as part of a broader mock trial event planned for the fall of 2017 in collaboration with partners in the fields of law (including a law school and bar association) and technology (including blockchain and UI/UX).
+However, the event on July 13th will be narrowly focused upon exploring the steps required to lay the legal foundation necessary for blockchan-backed digital signatures to be properly admissible as evidence.

 **Blockchain-Backed Digital Signature Mock Trial Landing Page:**